smartcontractkit/documentation/docs/chainlink-automation/compatible-contracts.md

 ### Test your contract

 As with all smart contract testing, it is important to test the boundaries of your smart contract in order to ensure it operates as intended.
-Similarly, it is important to make sure your Automation-compatible contract operates within the parameters of the `KeeperRegistry`.
+Similarly, it is important to make sure the compatible contract operates within the parameters of the `KeeperRegistry`.

 Test all of your mission-critical contracts, and stress-test the contract to confirm the performance and correct operation of your use case under load and adversarial conditions.
 The Chainlink Automation Network will continue to operate under stress, but so should your contract.
 For a list of supported Testnet blockchains, please review the [supported networks page](../supported-networks).